 Now you’re ready to rim!

 2. Dip the glass in the salt/sugar/powdered whatever.
 Turn it upside down and dip it in the powder firmly, as if the glass rim has ink on it and you’re trying to stamp a perfect circle in your sugar or salt.

 Here’s where it gets fun.
-You are not limited to salt and sugar for rimming!
+Don’t limit yourself to salt and sugar!
 You can rim glasses with anything powdered.
 The possibilities are pretty much endless.
 Your only inhibition is making sure the flavoring of the rim goes well with the flavor of the cocktail.
 Here are some suggestions:

 - Cocoa.
 Perfect for chocolate martinis.